Moderna COVID Vaccine Effects On Dermal Filler Patients

 As we have already advised, it is wise for aesthetic practitioners to adjust their clinical consultation during this time.
 You will need to add more in-depth questions to establish a true picture of your patient’s mental health; now you will also need to know about their vaccination status.

-In this case, you will need to speak to your patient ahead of time, when they are booking their appointment provides the ideal opportunity.
-However, it is also worth checking with them again during your consultation on the day of the appointment.
+In this case, you’ll need to speak to your patient ahead of time.
+Ideally, do this when they’re booking their appointment.
+However, it is also worth checking again during your consultation on the day of their appointment.

-Ask if they are scheduled to have the vaccine, or if they have had the vaccine.
-If they are, or have, ask them when, which one and whether they have received one or two doses.
+Ask if they’re scheduled to have the vaccine, or if they’ve had the vaccine.
+If they are, or have, ask them when, which one and whether they received one or two doses.

-Should you discover they are about to receive either their first or second dose of the Moderna vaccine, you may wish to defer treatment.
+Should you discover they’re about to receive either their first or second dose of the Moderna vaccine, you may wish to defer treatment.
 This is likely to be the best course of action just to be on the safe side, given very little is known about these vaccines yet.

 Clearly explain the risks to your patient.
 Chances are, they will be happy to rebook for after their vaccination.
-If they do wish to proceed with getting fillers close to their vaccination date, it is up to you to make an ethical decision as to whether this is in their best interests – and stick to it!
+If they wish to proceed with getting fillers close to their vaccination date, it’s up to you to make an ethical decision as to whether this is in their best interests… And stick to it!
 We know how persuasive patients can be but don’t let them sway you.

-As Moderna is expected to ship all its available doses by the end of 2020, this is unlikely to be an issue before January 2021.
-However, it is worth introducing these questions now as part of your new ‘best practice’ COVID routine, as the UK vaccine rollout is expected to extend into Spring 2021.
+As Moderna is expected to ship all its available doses by the end of 2020, this is unlikely to be an issue before 2021.
+However, it’s worth introducing these questions now as part of your new ‘best practice’ COVID routine.
+That way you’ll be ready for the UK vaccine rollout which is expected to extend into Spring 2021.
 There’s nothing like being prepared!